 To determine whether there has been a search or seizure to which the Fourth Amendment applies, courts apply the "reasonable expectation of privacy test," which originates from Katz v.
 United States.
 In Katz, the FBI wiretapped the outer part of a public phone booth to record the defendant's phone conversation and the prosecution attempted to enter these recordings into evidence.
 In a landmark decision, the Supreme Court reversed the trial and appellate courts' decision to admit the recordings because it found that Katz was justified in believing that his phone conversation would remain private, though it took place in a public phone booth.
 As noted in Justice Harlan's concurrence in Katz, the Court arrived at this conclusion by applying the reasonable expectation of privacy test, which asks whether a person has an actual or subjective expectation of privacy and if this expectation of privacy is one that society is prepared to recognize as reasonable.
-Before Katz, Courts took a property-based approach (commonly referred to as the
+If the answer to both parts is yes, then the Fourth Amendment applies.
+Hefore Katz, Courts took a property-based approach (commonly referred to as the